hww/varp_text_display/README.md

 # VARP Text Display

-This asset is debugging tool for Unity 3D.
-It render text as a screen overlay with immediate draw API.
-Other words it draw characters with GL.QUADS and as result it does not produce garbage when text buffer was updated.
+VARP Text Display is a debugging tool for Unity 3D.
+It renders text as an immediate mode screen overlay, drawing characters with GL.QUADS.
+In this way, it avoids creating new memory garbage each time the text buffer is updated.

-The text dispay has a buffer for each character position and every position contains: character's code, color value and additional _inverse_ flag (used for highligh text or select text).
-Last one allow to render negative version of glyph.
-Just change character code in the buffer will character on screen.
+The text dispay has a buffer for each character position.
+Each position contains: character's code, color value and additional _inverse_ flag (used for highlighted or selected text).
+The _inverse_ flag allows to render  a negative version of glyph.
+Changing individual character codes in the buffer directly updates the corresponding text on the screen.

 ## Folders & Files